jparker/banditry/README.md

 ## Usage

+### BanditMask

-Create a class which inherits from `BanditMask`, and declare the available bit names and their corresponding values.
+Create a class which inherits from BanditMask, and declare the available bit names and their corresponding values.

 ```ruby